DeraTechDesign/diode_js/README.md

   };

-  // certPath parameter is maintained for backward compatibility but not required const publishPort = new PublishPort(connection, publishedPortsWithConfig);
+  // certPath parameter is maintained for backward compatibility but not required const publishPort = new PublishPort(client, publishedPortsWithConfig);
 }

 main();